szabolcsdombi/zengl/docs/index.rst

 .. py:attribute:: Buffer.size

-    An int representing the size of the buffer in bytes.
+    An int, representing the size of the buffer in bytes.

 Image
 -----